Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas

-which, unlike Kendall's tau above, depends on the mixing distribution $F$ through $V_3$.
-This formula was previously derived by \citet[][Proposition 1]{HeinenValdesogo2020}.
-The bivariate Gaussian copula can be considered as a scale normal mixture copula in which the mixing distribution $F$ is concentrated at $1$.
-In that case, $V_3=1/2$ almost surely, and then $\rho_S=(6/\pi)\arcsin(\rho/2)$, as presented earlier in equation~\eqref{eq:S-Gaussian}.
+which, unlike Kendall's tau, depends on the mixing distribution $F$ through $V_3$.
+The formula in \eqref{eq:S-rho-0-F} was previously derived by \cite{HeinenValdesogo2020}.
+We note that the bivariate Gaussian copula can be considered as a scale normal mixture copula with $F$ degenerated at $1$; in that case, $V_3=1/2$ almost surely, and $\rho_S=(6/\pi)\arcsin(\rho/2)$ as shown in \eqref{eq:S-Gaussian}.